 Well, in response to these questions, the Lutherans posited what came to be known as the genus Majesticum, that the attributes natural to the divine nature are communicated to or infused into the human nature when the Logos takes flesh in Jesus.
 Crucially, this was a one-way communication.
 Nothing like this communication happened in the reverse order (only divine—>human, not human—>divine).
 And this precipitated an ages long debate about just what constitutes human nature, what is, in fact, essential to it.
 For the Reformed, locality is an essential property of any instantiation of human nature.
 You cannot have a human if that human is not locally (i.e., spacially or corporeally) present.
 There is no body if that body does not have a definite place.
 For the Lutherans, however, who never officially denied this conviction about locality, they emphasized that any real commitment to what they called “the whole Christ” must include being able to affirm the theological sentence: “wherever the divinity of Christ is, the humanity must also be” (or something closely akin to this).
 The Lutherans weren’t convinced the Reformed could really subscribe to this, seeing as their theologians spoke in terms that constantly communicated what I will call the “endurance of natures”: the divinity does the divine thing, and the humanity does the human thing.
 Any communication in the way the Lutherans were outlining seemed to them to destroy the integrity of the natures.
 How could a human nature, in other words, be omnipresent, and—crucially—continue being what we understand to be human nature?
 And hence the situation up to this day: the Lutherans accuse the Reformed of being Nestorian in their strict distinction of the natures, and the Reformed accuse the Lutherans of being Eutychian[1] for emphasizing the communication of divine attributes to the human nature.

 My interest in all of this stemmed from reading Christopher Beeley’s review of Rowan Williams’ Christ: The Heart of Creation.
 In that review, he makes a crucial distinction as it relates to this whole conversation: that the divine nature just is the three hypostases of the Trinity.
 If that is the case, then there can be no abstraction between the hypostasis of the Logos and the divine nature as such, and therefore the Lutherans are correct.
+This is because if the divine nature truly is without qualification the three hypostases, and nothing divine can be communicated to the human nature as the Reformed posit, then you really do have some form of adoptionist/Nestorian schema (with the divine and human natures containing separate hypostases themselves).
+That strict division really matters.
+I can perhaps see a Reformed saying in response that for the attributes to be communicated is a different thing then for the hypostasis to be realized in the human flesh, but I don’t see how this follows if anything like a traditional commitment to divine simplicity is held.
+If the Reformed want to say what they say about the inability of natures to hold a real communication in the way the Lutherans outline, then the hypostasis must in some sense be external (at least in thought) to the divine nature.
 The Reformed tendency to posit a model of the Hypostatic Union which speaks in very modal terms (“the hypostasis does divine things in His divine mode while He does human things in His human mode”), though not without patristic precedent, assumes that the hypostasis can somehow be conceived as something other than the divine nature, full stop.
 Almost like it is a third thing which participates in two other separate things.
-If you believe that Christ’s humanity can receive divine attributes as part of what it means for human flesh to be really assumed by the Logos, then you are on the Lutheran side.
-If the hypostasis can be abstracted from the divine and human natures, then you are on the Reformed side.
+And so the divine hypostasis of the Son in some sense cannot be fully equated with the divine nature, if the Reformed conception is right.
+If you believe that Christ’s humanity can receive divine attributes as part of what it means for human flesh to be really assumed by the Logos, and you believe that the divine nature just is the subsistence of the three hypostases, then you are on the Lutheran side.
+If the hypostasis can be abstracted from the divine and human natures, and don’t believe such a communication can occur without destroying the integrity of the human nature, then you are on the Reformed side.
 Whether or not one side or the other is true is beside the point.
 It is important for this entire conversation.

 Perhaps the Lutheran model of the union could look like this: